nezaj/web-bitelog/src/data/notes.md

+### 11/2/2021

+Weight: Feeling good!
+Last week had food poisoning so weight was artificially lowered.
+Feels like it’s settling lower now.
+Was traveling this weekend and didn’t have access to scale one of the days

+Nutrition: Lots of good stuff.
+Biggest thing now is to curb the late night eating.
+Unless it’s a late dinner, will try to curb eating after 8pm

+Wellness: Overall sleep, stress, and energy were good!

+Overall: Week two went well.
+Looking forward to week three!

+Goals: Main focus this week — curb late night eating

 ### 10/23/2021

 Weight: Weight started moving down again!
 Part of this was due to food poisoning though which wasn’t great